-- 1. Discipleship Group participation is required during each Module One and Module Three throughout a student's undergraduate or graduate programing. - 2.
+1. Discipleship Group participation is required throughout a student's undergraduate or graduate programing.

+English Students: Module 1 & 3Spanish Students: Module 2 & 4

+Korean Students: Module 5

+- Other language groups to be assigned module(s) when the program is launched. - 2.
 Students in other programs or special status students are welcomed to join on a voluntary basis. - 3.
-Exemption is given to Chaplaincy students in an undergraduate or graduate program taking CPE class for that Module only.
-Undergraduate: CH-411, CH-422.
-Graduate: CH-611, CH-622, CH-633, CH-644 - 4.
-Discipleship Group attendance guidelines require that the student be present for six out of the eight Group sessions. - 5.
-A Pass grade is given to a student who meets the attendance guidelines. - 6.
-Students are excused from a group session for ministry, work, family emergency, and health reasons.
-It is best to communicate with the Director of Discipleship before the missed session, when possible.
+Discipleship Group attendance guidelines require that the student be present for six out of the eight Group sessions. - 4.
+A Pass grade is given to a student who meets the attendance guidelines.

-- 7. Any student who misses signing up for a Discipleship Group or receives a Fail grade for a Group Module term is required to make up each missed or Failed term before graduation. - 8.
-Discipleship Groups are offered throughout the week so students can select a good day/time to to attend weekly. - 9.
-Module Five (the summer term) Discipleship Groups are offered to all students on a voluntary basis.
-No student is required to attend in Module Five. - 10.
-Module Five Discipleship Groups are available as well for students who need to make up a missed or failed Discipleship Group. - 11.
-Students are encouraged to be trained as a Group leader with the goal of leading a Grace Discipleship Group while a student.
+- 5. Any student who misses signing up for a Discipleship Group or receives a Fail grade for a Group module term is required to make up each missed or Failed term before graduation. - 6.
+Discipleship Groups are offered throughout the week so students can select a good day/time to attend weekly. - 7.
+English Discipleship Groups in module Five (summer term) Discipleship Groups are offered to all students on a voluntary basis.
+No student is required to attend in Module Five. - 8.
+English Discipleship Groups in module Five (summer term) are available as well for students who need to make up a missed or failed Discipleship Group. - Students are challenged to be trained as a Group leader with the goal of leading a Grace Discipleship Group while a student.